sloretz/sish/README.rst

 This tool creates a Singularity sandbox with reasonable options and binds for developing code.
 Sandboxes are persistent, so no need to worry about shutting down your computer and losing your work.
 It uses ``--fakeroot`` so you don't need to use ``sudo`` or be root to start a container.
-It assumes an NVidia graphics card is installed and passes in the ``-nv`` flag.
+It assumes an NVidia graphics card is installed and passes in the ``--nv`` flag.
 Maybe that's not a true assumption for your machine.
 PRs are welcome :)